Relativistic Locality from Electromagnetism to Quantum Field Theory: Introduction

 In section \ref{EMsection}, we begin with classical electromagnetism.
 Electromagnetism is a local theory because once you have specified what is happening in a spherical region, the laws of the theory only allow a single possible future in the contracting light-cone that has that region as its base.
 Put another way: the future of that spherical region is fixed within a zone that shrinks at the speed of light.
 This is a standard for relativistic locality that can be applied across many domains of physics.

 In section \ref{KGDsection}, we see that the Klein-Gordon and Dirac equations meet the same standard.
 In section \ref{KGsection}, we prove this for the Klein-Gordon equation.
-There have been worries raised about superluminal propagation for both the Klein-Gordon and Dirac equations.
-In section \ref{SPsection}, we explain how the fundamental dynamics avoids any such propagation.
+In section \ref{SPsection}, we address worries about superluminal propagation that have been raised for the Klein-Gordon equation.
 In section \ref{DEsection}, we offer a proof of locality for the Dirac equation that closely mirrors the proofs of locality for electromagnetism and the Klein-Gordon equation (something that we have not seen done before).

 We turn to QFT in section \ref{QFTsection}.
 To apply the standard for relativistic locality from section \ref{EMsection}, we must first find a way to specify the state of a region of space at a time. \textcite{wallace_quantum_2010} propose a general way of assigning states to spacetime regions and sketch how locality can be proved for such states.
 We aim to add fine lines to their broad brushstrokes, and consider two strategies for making the proposal more ontologically precise.
 First, one could represent the universal state by a field wave functional and construct an appropriate field reduced density matrix for a region by tracing over the field degrees of freedom outside the region.
 Second, one could represent the universal state by a particle wave function for a variable number of particles (a state in Fock space) and attempt to construct an appropriate particle reduced density matrix for a region by tracing over the particle degrees of freedom outside the region.
 We explore both options in detail and show, at least in outline, how relativistic locality can be proven within a field approach but \textit{not} a particle approach (where the standard creation operators prevent one from assigning states to regions, and the alternative Newton-Wigner creation operators lead to non-locality).
+The locality of the many-worlds interpretation thus appears to turn on the choice between particle and field approaches.
 We prefer the field wave functional approach for a variety of reasons and see its locality as another point in its favor.